NewsCred marketing website

 Alerting users about a drop in data or an absence of data was something we were particularly excited about because of its impact/effort ratio.
 Knowing whether events are flowing from a service is a valuable signal that can launch an investigation, and engineering estimated a relatively low level of effort to enable this.

-An important nuance of data presence is that you can have a lack of data that isn't sustained long enough to be an anomaly.
-The UX challenge: How do you visually distinguish between an interruption in data that's anomalous and one that isn't?
-Despite having many data visualizations types across the platform, Honeycomb had never needed to graph binary data.
-As such, it was crucial to represent data presence in an intuitive way, since our explorations would likely become the standard for graphing binary data elsewhere in Honeycomb.
 To derisk, I worked with our tech lead to understand what data visualizations were supported by our charting library.
 With this constraint in mind, I mocked a fictitious scenario using three graph styles and posted them in a survey to our customer Slack space.
-We acknowledged a certain amount of bias from this channel, given many of the responses come from a group of Honeycomb champions, but we felt some signal would increase our confidence.
+We acknowledged a certain amount of bias from these responses given that many of them came from a small group of Honeycomb champions, but we felt they were still quite valuable and would increase our confidence.
 The feedback indicated that a categorical bar chart, where a lack of data was represented by a gap, was most intuitive (Opt A).

 I tested chart options for the data presence signal type to derisk our data visualization.